 With a reverse mortgage, the borrower always retains title or ownership of the home.
 The lender never, at any point, owns the home even after the last surviving spouse permanently vacates the property.

-The amount of funds that a borrower is eligible for depends on his or her age (or, in the case of couples the age of the younger spouse), the value of the home, interest rates and upfront costs.
-The older the borrower, the more proceeds he or she may receive.
+The amount of funds that a borrower is eligible for depends on the person's age (or age of the youngest spouse in the cast of couples), home value, interest rates and upfront costs.
+The older someone is, the more proceeds he or she may receive.

 There is a limit on the amount of funds a borrower can access during the first 12 months after closing.
 If a borrower is eligible for a $100,000 loan, for example, no more than $60,000, or 60 percent, can be accessed.
 In month thirteen, a borrower can take as much or as little of the remaining proceeds as he or she wishes.
 There are exceptions to the 60 percent rule.
 A borrower can withdraw a bit more if there is an existing mortgage, or other liens on the property, that must be paid off.
-A borrower can withdraw enough to pay off these obligations, plus another 10 percent of the maximum allowable amount -- in which case that's an extra $10,000, or 10 percent of $100,000.
+A borrower can withdraw enough to pay off these obligations, plus another 10 percent of the maximum allowable amount.
+That's an extra $10,000, or 10 percent of $100,000.

-To figure whether a set-aside will be required, the lender subtracts property charges, debt obligations and other living expenses from the borrower's income and assets.
+The lender subtracts what the borrower pays for taxes and insurance, debt obligations and other living expenses from the borrower's income and assets.
 The resulting "residual income" is the amount of money left over each month.
 This figure is compared to a government threshold amount (based on region and family size) that determines whether a borrower has enough monthly residual income to pass the assessment.